-When the pain began to impact her work as a nurse practitioner at Henry Ford, making it difficult for her to stand or sit, Liz decided to take action.
-An X-ray didn’t reveal any clues, so she had an MRI scan.
+When the pain began to impact her work, making it difficult for her to stand or sit, Liz decided to take action.

 She received the results before Easter.
 The test suggested that Liz either had leukemia, lymphoma or multiple myeloma.